plandem/webpack-build-notifier/README.md

 #### onTimeout
 A function called when the notification times out and is closed.
 Undefined by default.

+#### remote
+A valid URL to submit a notification instead of executing node-notifier.
+Suits for docker environment, e.g.: "http://host.docker.internal:12345".

 TypeScript
 ----------
 This project is written in TypeScript, and type declarations are included.
 You can take advantage of this if your project's webpack configuration is also using TypeScript (e.g. `webpack.config.ts`).